Teeth Whitening at TLC Dental Care

 Listed below are the most common reasons for teeth discoloration:

-Age: Over time, the outer enamel layer of your teeth begin to wear away.
+Age: Over time, the outer enamel layer of your teeth begins to wear away.
 Underneath the harder outer layer is another softer layer called dentin.
 As the enamel wears away, it reveals the yellowish dentin beneath it.

 Food and Drink: What we eat is just as important to our teeth as it is to the rest of our body.
 Certain drinks such as coffee, tea, and red wine can cause tooth discoloration.
 The reason for this is the vibrant color pigmentation that is in each of these items.
 These intense pigments are called chromogens, and they attach to the outer enamel of the tooth, causing it to discolor.